If you are a regular visitor to our website or follow us on Instagram then you’ll know that I am a frisbee-loving dog.

 4. Best Hard Dog Frisbee for Distance Chasing – HeroDisc USA Dog Discs (from $5)

-A more recent addition to my frisbee portfolio is one of these HeroDiscUSA XTRA 235 frisbees that are designed for a long-distance throws that hangs in the air, making it easy to catch once you catch up to it!
+These HeroDiscUSA XTRA 235 frisbees are designed for long-distance throws that hang in the air, making them easy to catch once you catch up to them!

 The XTRA 235 is a delightful frisbee and my favorite when I want to go long and really stretch my legs.